2.7. Vectors and Matrices in MATLAB

 Higher dimension data

 Data arrays containing more than two dimensions are also possible.
-Color images have size m{\times}3 It contains three monochrome images for each red, blue, and green.
+Color images have size \(m{\times}n{\times}3\), as they contain three monochrome images for red, green, and blue.

 2.7.1.
 Matrix Generating Functions